FilipusDev/iacarus/README.md

 The Hetzner Box configured by default (CAX11) is the cheapest one.
 We're talking about 6 bucks (USD) cheap.
 Per VPS!

-As of now (`v0.1.0`) you'll need 2 accounts a Hetzner one and a Cloudflare one.
+As of now (`v0.1.0`) you'll need 2 accounts: one for Hetzner and one for Cloudflare.

 At Hetzner, we'll manage server boxes (VPS).
 At Cloudflare, we'll manage Zero Trust tunnels and R2 storage buckets.